raml-org/raml-js-parser-2/documentation/TheNewApi.md

 Method gets file `path` string, optional `extensionsAndOverlays` string array and `options` map as parameters. `extensionsAndOverlays` is an array of additional extensions and overlays to be applied to the file specified in `path` parameter.

+This method will be removed in the distant future.

 #### `loadApi(path, [extensionsAndOverlays], [options])`

 Loads the given RAML API document and returns it as top-level API node promise.
 This node can be further expanded by calling `expand(true)` and converted to JSON by calling `toJSON()`.
 Fails for fragment types different from API.

 Method gets file `path` string, optional `extensionsAndOverlays` string array and `options` map as parameters. `extensionsAndOverlays` is an array of additional extensions and overlays to be applied to the file specified in `path` parameter.

+This method will be removed in the distant future.

 #### `parseRAML(content, [options])`

 Loads the given RAML API document and returns it as top-level API node promise.
 This node can be further expanded by calling `expand(true)` and converted to JSON by calling `toJSON()`.
 Fails for fragment types different from API.

 Method gets file `content` string and optional `options` map as parameters.
 Parser will still reach out from the original file contents if there are any outgoing links like libraries and includes.

+This method will be removed in the distant future.

 #### Old API Options